-Please note that as of October 2012, McGill’s formerly paper-based graduate application process has been replaced by an electronic version.
+McGill’s graduate application process is fully electronic.
 For detailed instructions on how to apply and how to upload required supporting documents, please see Preparing to apply and Submitting your documents.

 STEP 1.
 Online Application for Admission

 - Complete an online McGill application for admission form.
 The supervisor field is to be left blank.
 The research area field is optional and may be used for those considering undertaking independent research projects.
 It is important that you select the correct term when completing the application form.
 We will not be able to change the application term or refund your application fee if you enter the wrong term.

 - Submit the non-refundable application fee (see Preparing to apply for current fee).
 There are no exceptions even if you have applied to another McGill department in the same year.
 The fee is submitted by credit card when you submit your electronic application.